TheNewAttacker64/Theattacker-Crypter/README.md

 - Ability to Disable Amsi even if you are not injecting .Net Paylaod
 - Ability to choose Payload type if it Native or .Net
 - Added New injection Paths
+- Notify When stub Executed on Macihne 2 Methods Impelmented
+     1. using  Telegrem
+     2. using  Socket TCP/IP server

 - [current last version](https://github.com/TheNewAttacker64/Theattacker-Crypter/releases/tag/0.3)